-Table B: Some nitrog en (N) sourc es and application amounts Examples of common nitrogen sources % Nitrogen content Amount of this fertilizer needed to supply 1 lb. of nitrogen per 1,000 sq. ft.
-Residual Effect Other facts Ammonium Sulfate (inorganic) 21% 4.5 lbs.
-Short Do not apply when temperature is over 80° or high humidity Corn Gluten (natural organic) 10% 10 lbs.
-Moderate Can be used in the spring for annual grass control Natural organics 3% 10% 33 lbs.
-10 lbs.
-Long By-products from plant and animal processing Sulfur Coated Urea (inorganic) 32% 38% 3 lbs.
-2.5 lbs.
-Moderate Also provides sulfur Urea (synthetic organic) 46% 2 lbs.
+Table B: Nitrogen sources Examples of Typical Nitrogen Sources % Nitrogen content Amount of this fertilizer needed to supply 1 pound of Nitrogen per 1,000 square feet Residual Effect Other facts Ammonium sulfate (inorganic) 21 4.5 lbs.
+Short Do not apply when temperature is over 80° or high humidity Corn Gluten (natural organic) 10 10 lbs.
+Moderate Can be used in the spring for annual grass control Natural organics 3-10 33-10 lbs.
+Long By products from plant and animal processing Sulfur Coated Urea (inorganic) 32- 38 3 - 2.5 lbs.
+Moderate Also provides sulfur Urea (synthetic organic) 46 2 lbs.
 Short Do not apply when temperature is over 80° or high humidity